Share this

 Storing and shipping whole blood samples poses significant challenges and costs.

-Once collected, whole blood must be used immediately or stored and maintained under strict temperature and environmental conditions for analysis or other applications.
-Characteristics of blood samples begin to change within hours of collection if these are not refrigerated or frozen.
+After collection, whole blood samples must be tested immediately or stored and transported under strict temperature and environmental conditions for analysis or other applications.
+Characteristics of whole blood samples begin to change within hours of collection if they are not refrigerated or frozen.

-Maintaining the stability of whole blood samples is an essential objective.
+Maintaining the stability of liquid whole blood samples is essential.
 Since blood components begin to degrade immediately, extended exposure to ambient temperatures dramatically affects the outcome of any analysis.
 Therefore, medical organizations around the world have created guidelines for the proper storage, packaging, and shipping of whole blood samples.

-For example, the FDA recommends that whole blood samples held in specialized containers should only be kept in a refrigerated state for 42 days.
+For example, the Food and Drug Administration (FDA) in the United States recommends that liquid whole blood samples that are held in specialized containers (i.e., tubes) should only be kept in a refrigerated state for 42 days.
 However, it is recognized that some changes in the samples may occur during that time.

-Another governing body, The National Institute of Health and Welfare in Finland, determined that whole blood samples, refrigerated at 4°C (or about 39°F), should only be held for up to seven days before discarding.
+Another government agency, The National Institute of Health and Welfare in Finland, determined that whole blood samples, refrigerated at 4°C (or about 39°F), should only be held for up to seven days before discarding.

-When samples must be shipped to another location by air or ground, packaging, labeling, and handling instructions are highly stringent.
-Since whole blood samples are considered bio-hazardous materials, samples must be packed with several layers of protection and kept cold with dry ice or other refrigeration methods.
+When liquid blood samples must be shipped to another location by air or ground, the packaging, labeling, and handling instructions are very stringent.
+Since liquid blood samples are considered bio-hazardous materials, samples must be packed with several layers of protection and kept cold with dry ice or other refrigeration methods.
 Containers must be clearly marked for special handling.

 International shipments require far more documentation and must comply with local regulations, which may differ from country to country.

-- Does not require patient to travel to medical facility
+- Reduces or eliminates patient to travel to a medical facility

 - Ideal for blood sampling in remote locations